fyrox-book/fyrox-book.github.io/src/scene/tilemap.md

 ## Layers

-Tile map does not support any layers on its own, but layers could be added very easy by simply creating another tile map with its own tile set and shifting this new layer by Z axis towards camera on some small value.
+Tile map does not support any layers on its own, but layers can be added very easily by simply creating another tile map with its own tile set and shifting this new layer by Z axis towards camera by some small value.

 ## Tile Properties